Is there an on-campus housing requirement?

 Is there housing for transfer students?

-What is the Residential Commons and why is SMU doing this?
+What is the Residential Commons?

 The RC model is designed to create an academically-engaged residential community that promotes faculty/student interaction and a sense of belonging.
 The success of popular programs such as the Hilltop Scholars and the New Century Scholars programs has prompted SMU to provide all students with the opportunity to be engaged academically in a residential community.